 - Enduring Materials Planning Guide

-- Examples of Gaps, Needs, and Objectives for RSS (Grand Round) Events
+- Examples of Gaps, Needs, and Objectives for RSS Events (Grand Rounds, Tumor Boards, Case Conferences, etc.)

-- Examples of Gaps and Needs for Live Conferences with Multiple Presentations
+- Examples of Gaps, Needs, and Objectives for Live Conferences or Enduring Materials

 - CME Program Evaluation Guide